Delegation Policy

 Delegation Safeguards

-The Parish Council may, at any time without prejudice to executive action taken already, revoke any
+The Parish Council may, at any time without prejudice to executive action taken already,

-executive power delegated to a Committee or Officer.
+revoke any executive power delegated to a Committee or Officer.

 Delegation To Clerk/RFO

-• The Clerk/RFO is designated and authorised to act as the Proper Officer for the purposes of all
+• The Clerk/RFO is designated and authorised to act as the Proper Officer for the purposes

-of a proper officer.
+the designation of a proper officer.

-• In the case of an emergency, the Clerk shall have the power to take reasonable steps to secure the
+• In the case of an emergency, the Clerk shall have the power to take reasonable steps

-Parish Council’s assets or position, following consultation with the Chairman (if practicable in the
+to secure the Parish Council’s assets or position, following consultation with the

-• The Clerk will deal with all routine correspondence which does not commit the Parish Council to
+• The Clerk will deal with all routine correspondence which does not commit the

-enter into a legal agreement or give an opinion.
-The Clerk will also deal with any correspondence
+Parish Council to enter into a legal agreement or give an opinion.
+The Clerk will also

-which is covered by delegated authority.
+deal with any correspondence which is covered by delegated authority.

-• As Proper Officer/RFO, the Clerk may incur expenditure on revenue items on behalf of the Parish
+• As Proper Officer/RFO, the Clerk may incur expenditure on revenue items on

-Council up to the amounts included in the approved budget.
-Subject to Financial Regulation 4.1.
+behalf of the Parish Council up to the amounts included in the approved budget.

-• The Clerk is the manager for all staff employed by the Parish Council and is given delegated powers
+• The Clerk is the manager for all staff employed by the Parish Council and is given

-to manage the council staff in accordance with the Parish Council’s policies, procedures and budget.
+delegated powers to manage the council staff in accordance with the Parish Council’s

-• Power to authorise relevant training courses provided the expense can be met from approved
+• Power to authorise relevant training courses provided the expense can be met from

-• Power to act immediately on all Health and Safety or emergency issues without waiting for
+• Power to act immediately on all Health and Safety or emergency issues without waiting

-endorsement by the full Council.
+for endorsement by the full Council.

 • Power to act on own initiative to implement the Councils policies and objectives.